Lifecycles provide a set of marketing touchpoints organized by stages.

 Tip: Make copies of any connection goals you would like to use outside of the Lifecycle.

 - You can apply stage thresholds to limit over-exposure to marketing touchpoints for profiles in a particular stage.
+You can set a maximum number of touchpoints per day, week, month, or quarter.

 How to add marketing touchpoints to a Lifecycle